thingsboard/thingsboard.github.io/_includes/docs/edge/troubleshooting.md

 In the example above the default logging level is <b>INFO</b> (it means that logs will contain only general information, warnings and errors), but for the package <code>org.thingsboard.js.api</code> we enabled the most detailed level of logging.
 There's also a possibility to completely disable logs for some part of the system, in the example above we did it to <code>com.microsoft.azure.servicebus.primitives.CoreMessageReceiver</code> class using <b>OFF</b> log-level.

-To enable/disable logging for some part of the system you need to add proper <code></logger></code> configuration and wait up to 10 seconds.
+To enable/disable logging for some part of the system, you need to add proper <code></logger></code> configuration and wait up to 10 seconds.

 Different deployment tools provide different ways to update logs: